-Please report COVID-19 symptoms and test results to us.
-This information is used to help prevent outbreaks and manage any cases of COVID-19.
+Please report self-isolation, symptoms and test results to us.
+This information is used to help us support you, prevent outbreaks and manage any cases of COVID-19.

 What does self-isolation mean?

 Self-isolation means staying at home and keeping away from other people who you do not live with.

 It means not leaving your house or flat for any reason including going to university, work or public areas.
 Any exercise should be taken at home.

 Self-isolation is really important because if we get it right, it will greatly reduce the overall amount of infection your household could pass on to others in the community.

 Once you report your self-isolation, symptoms or test results to the University, our Covid Advice Team will contact you to make sure you are okay.

 Please keep your phone handy so that we can keep in contact with you and help to arrange medical care if necessary.
 We know that this could be a worry, especially if you’re far from home or have any underlying health needs.